inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_part.md

 # aws_api_gateway_documentation_part

-Use the `aws_api_gateway_documentation_part` InSpec audit resource to test properties of a single AWS ApiGateway DocumentationPart.
+Use the `aws_api_gateway_documentation_part` InSpec audit resource to test properties of a single documentation part for an AWS API Gateway.

-The AWS::ApiGateway::DocumentationPart resource creates a documentation part for an API.
+The `AWS::ApiGateway::DocumentationPart` resource creates a documentation part for an API.

 ## Syntax